Wondering which cereals are ok on a low FODMAP diet? We’ve got you covered!

 Cold and hot cereals are among the most popular breakfast choices.
 However, there are some extra considerations to take when eating cereal as part of a low FODMAP diet.

 You can use the above lists of low FODMAP cereals as a guide.
 But make sure you check the packaging carefully and remember that manufacturers may change their formulation.
 If you find a low FODMAP certified product, you can rest assured that it fits in your low FODMAP diet.
 Otherwise, take a close look at the ingredient list.

 And don’t forget to look at the Nutrient Facts label to help you find the healthiest options.
 Healthier choices contain less than 10 grams of added sugar, at least 3 grams of fiber, and ideally some protein.
 Add low FODMAP fresh fruit and nuts to your cereal to up your fiber game.

 For low FODMAP breakfast options beyond cereal, check out my article 7 Quick and Easy Low FODMAP Breakfast Ideas.

-Modify Foods is a meal service for low FODMAP breakfast, lunch, and dinner.
+Or take the guesswork out of your meals with Modify Foods – a meal delivery service for the low FODMAP diet.
 They have fully prepared meals to make things super simple.
 Shipping is free.
-If you use my affiliate link I recieve a small commission at no extra cost to you.
+If you use my affiliate link I receive a small commission at no extra cost to you.

 Not sure if the low FODMAP diet is the best choice for you?
-Check out my helpful article The FODMAP Elimination Diet: What to Consider Before You Start.
+Check out this helpful article The FODMAP Elimination Diet: What to Consider Before You Start.